 Why not freeze meat?

 Freezing can change the texture of meat.
 During freezing, the water content in the meat forms ice crystals.
 It may soften or have a different mouthfeel than fresh meat.
 In addition, you will meet the potential for freezer burn when freezing meat.
-Freezer burn can occur when meat is not wrapped correctly or stored in airtight packaging, causing dehydration and oxidation, resulting in dry, discolored, and less appetizing patches.
+Freezer burn can occur when meat is not properly wrapped or stored in airtight packaging, causing dehydration and oxidation, resulting in dry, discolored, and less appetizing patches.

-Cold water, a microwave’s defrost function, or a fridge are standard methods to help maintain the quality of the meat while minimizing the risk of bacterial growth.
+Cold water, a microwave’s defrost function, or a fridge are common methods to help maintain the quality of the meat while minimizing the risk of bacterial growth.
 Remember, once finished, you should cook the meat immediately.
 Do not refreeze it because this will increase the risk of bacterial growth.